How to Generate Email Leads to Grow Your Small Business

 The value of email leads comes down to three big advantages:

 • It’s personal.
-When you consider email vs. social media marketing, landing in a customer’s inbox feels more direct and trustworthy.
-And with segmentation and personalization, you can make every message feel like it was written just for them.
+When you’re choosing between email vs. social media marketing, nothing beats landing directly in someone’s personal inbox.
+It feels more direct and trustworthy.
+And with tools like segmentation, you can make every message feel like it was written just for them.

 In short: Figuring out how to generate email leads isn’t just a nice-to-have.
 It’s one of the smartest, most sustainable ways to grow your business.